๐Ÿ•‰๏ธIntro to Hinduism

 • Formal naming ritual typically performed on the 11th or 12th day after birth, when the child receives their identity within family and community

-• Astrological connection—names often chosen based on the child's birth chart (jyotish), reflecting Hindu integration of cosmic and personal identity
+• Astrological connection: names are often chosen based on the child's birth chart (jyotish), reflecting how Hinduism integrates cosmic patterns with personal identity

-• First samskara—initiates the child into a lifetime of ritual participation, with prayers offered for health, prosperity, and spiritual development
+• Early samskara: initiates the child into a lifetime of ritual participation, with prayers offered for health, prosperity, and spiritual development

 Upanayana (Sacred Thread Ceremony)

-• Initiation into spiritual education, traditionally for boys of the three upper varnas, marking the beginning of formal religious study
+• Initiation into spiritual education, traditionally for boys of the three upper varnas (Brahmin, Kshatriya, Vaishya), marking the beginning of formal religious study under a guru (teacher)

-• Sacred thread (yajnopavita)—worn across the shoulder, symbolizing spiritual responsibility and the student's connection to their teacher (guru)
+• Sacred thread (yajnopavita): worn across the left shoulder, this thread symbolizes spiritual responsibility and the student's bond with their teacher and tradition

-• Second birth concept—the initiate becomes dvija (twice-born), emphasizing that spiritual identity is cultivated, not just inherited
+• Second birth concept: the initiate becomes dvija (twice-born), emphasizing that spiritual identity is cultivated through effort and education, not just inherited at physical birth

 Vivaha (Marriage Ceremony)

-• Central social and religious institution uniting two individuals and families, with marriage considered a sacred duty (dharma) rather than merely a contract
+• Central social and religious institution uniting two individuals and families.
+Marriage is considered a sacred duty (dharma) rather than merely a legal contract

-• Saptapadi (seven steps)—the couple walks seven steps around the sacred fire, each step representing a vow; the ritual is incomplete without fire's witness
+• Saptapadi (seven steps): the couple walks seven steps around the sacred fire, each step representing a vow (nourishment, strength, prosperity, happiness, offspring, long life, and friendship/loyalty).
+The marriage is considered complete only after these steps, with fire serving as the divine witness

 Antyesti (Funeral Rites)